atrium-research/T3.4.1_KeywordsTranslation/README.md

+## News (04/11/2024)
+The tool now integrates the Groq API to make the translation faster, cheaper and more efficient.
+The Groq API makes various small open LLM available.

 ## News (13/09/2024):
 This tool is now available as a workflow in the SSHOC Marketplace.
 You can find it at https://marketplace.sshopencloud.eu/workflow/rEet9L